BrayceFepa/hrsystem/ApiDoc.md

 ### Get Applications by User

-Retrieves all applications for a specific user.
+Retrieves all applications for a specific user. **This is the endpoint employees should use to see their own applications.**

 **Endpoint:** `GET /api/applications/user/:id`